kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - Storage Gateway is a virtual machine image that can be installed on a host in your data center.
 Once installed and associated with an AWS account, the gateway can be configured and provides a direct line into AWS.
 - The Storage Gateway service is primarily used for attaching infrastructure located in a Data centre or office to the AWS Storage infrastructure.
 The AWS documentation states that; "You can think of a file gateway as a file system mount on S3."
+- AWS storage gateway is a virtual appliance that allows on-premises sites to interact with S3 while still caching (in certain configurations) data locally.
+- AWS storage gateway is a virtual appliance and is not available as a hardware appliance.

 ### Storage Gateway Types

+- Gateway types are File or Volume
 - **File Gateway**: store flat files in S3.
   - File Gateway enables you to store and retrieve objects in Amazon S3 using file protocols, such as Network File System (NFS).
 Objects written through File Gateway can be directly accessed in S3.
   - Use cases for File Gateway include: